brariden/melpa-gpl-snapshot/melpa/packages/ranger-readme.txt

-This is a minor mode that runs within dired emulating many of the features of ranger <https://github.com/hut/ranger>.
+This is a derived major mode that runs within dired emulating many of the features of ranger <https://github.com/hut/ranger>.
 This minor mode shows a stack of the parent directories and updates the parent buffers while nvaigating the file system.
 The preview window takes some of the ideas from Peep-Dired